landon-cox/landon-cox.github.io/_pages/research/MIP.md

 permalink: /research/MIP/
 author_profile: false
 ---
+Cox, L., Kirby, A., Dennard, C., & Eichas, K. (2026, March). *Priming Moral Identity: Process-Level Shifts in Moral Judgements Using the CNI Model*
+> Cox, L., Kirby, A., Dennard, C., & Eichas, K. (2026, March). *Priming Moral Identity: Process-Level Shifts in Moral Judgements Using the CNI Model*

 ## Overview
 This study examines whether priming moral identity temporarily shifts the underlying processes of moral judgement.
 Specifically, it asks: Does increasing the accessibility of the moral self-concept influence sensitivity to moral norms, consequences, or general inaction in moral dilemmas, and is this effect moderated by the centrality of moral identity?

-> Cox, L., Kirby, A., Dennard, C., & Eichas, K. (2026, March). *Priming Moral Identity: Process-Level Shifts in Moral Judgements Using the CNI Model*

 ## Poster
 [View Poster PDF](https://landon-cox.github.io/files/Priming Moral Identity Poster (2026.02.23).pdf)